 Any business can apply for a TTP, regardless of whether you’re a sole trader, a partnership, limited company or limited liability partnership (LLP).

 Whether or not you’ll qualify for a TTP depends largely on why you’ve not paid your HMRC bill.
-If you’re able to pay your tax but are refusing to, then it’s very unlikely a TTP application would be accepted.
+If you’re able to pay your tax but are refusing to, then it’s unlikely a TTP application would be accepted.
 If, however, you’re unable to pay your bill, then HMRC is more likely to consider and approve the application.

 What you need to know before applying

 HMRC will consider all applications for a TTP.
-For a greater chance of having your application approved, you should approach HMRC before your bill is due.
+For a higher chance of having your application approved, you should approach HMRC before your bill is due.
 It also helps you avoid fines associated with filing taxes late, which could happen if you apply after your billing due date.

 Before you apply for a TTP, you will have to make a strong case to HMRC to justify your application.
 This case should include evidence to prove you’d be able to meet the repayments and are willing to make changes to your business to avoid future reoccurrence.
 You can increase the chances of your application being accepted by including cash flow forecasts, details of plans to generate extra monies and proposals on how you would save money and cut costs to fund a prospective arrangement.
-HMRC offer TTPs as a method of overcoming short-term problems and will want to be comfortable that the business is viable.
+HMRC offer Time to Pay Arrangements as a method of overcoming short-term problems and will want to be comfortable that the business is viable.

 Before deciding whether to accept your application, HMRC will investigate your track record with them.
 If you’ve submitted late returns in the past or not responded to correspondence from them, it will count against your application.
 HMRC can also turn down your application if they’re unconvinced you’ll be able to afford the monthly repayments.